Your Ultimate 3 Days in Marrakech Itinerary

 Day 2:

-Majorelle Garden
+Jardin Majorelle

-Recommended Tour: Majorelle Gardens
+Recommended Tour: Majorelle Garden

 Le Jardin Secret

-Le Jardin Secret offers a slightly different garden experience on your 3 days in Marrakech itinerary.
-The architecture is intricate, especially the gazebo in the center.
 We did not make it there first thing, so we had to work around other visitors, some of whom were having a legit full-on photoshoot.
 But no worries, stay patient and get creative with your angles.
 It’s manageable even mid-morning if you stay flexible.
+However, if you’re going to prioritize just one garden, I would choose Jardin Majorelle over Le Jardin Secret; I absolutely loved the blues and yellows at Jardin Majorelle.

 Dar Bellarj